 A launch date is as yet unannounced.
 It's safe to say that EverQuest Next is in the early stages of pre-alpha development.
 It is unlikely to launch before 2015.
 You can apply for beta at the official site.

 Players may gain access to closed beta testing by purchasing Founder's Packs.
 Time-limited (7-day) beta keys for closed beta will also be available from many sources.
 Landmark is currently in closed beta, and an open beta date has yet to be announced.
+Current estimation puts Landmark's open beta launch some time in early 2015.
 Apply for beta at the official site.

 There are certainly even more differences that I could describe here, but these are the basics.
 Feel free to post your questions in the comments, or add a few differences that you've noticed.